SmartMemeCoin/SMARTMEME-source/src/test/README.md

 After configuring, they can be run with `make check`.

-To run the neoxad tests manually, launch `src/test/test_neoxa`.
+To run the smartmemed tests manually, launch `src/test/test_smartmeme`.

-To add more neoxad tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more smartmemed tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the neoxa-qt tests manually, launch `src/qt/test/test_neoxa-qt`
+To run the smartmeme-qt tests manually, launch `src/qt/test/test_smartmeme-qt`

-To add more neoxa-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more smartmeme-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.

 ### Running individual tests

-test_neoxa has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:
+test_smartmeme has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:

-    test_neoxa --log_level=all --run_test=getarg_tests
+    test_smartmeme --log_level=all --run_test=getarg_tests

-... or to run just the doubleneoxa test:
+... or to run just the doublesmartmeme test:

-    test_neoxa --run_test=getarg_tests/doubleneoxa
+    test_smartmeme --run_test=getarg_tests/doublesmartmeme

-Run `test_neoxa --help` for the full list.
+Run `test_smartmeme --help` for the full list.

 ### Note on adding test cases